 - Color palette.
 When you establish your color scheme in your initial branding design exercise, you should have hexadecimal codes for each color.
 These are handy codes recognized across software (like Photoshop or Canva) and the internet.
 Within your theme, you can set your brand colors using these codes.

-Build your brand on Shopify and try us free for 3 days
+Build your brand on Shopify and try us free

 2. Surface your brand identity on products and packaging